-Combined Systems Inc provides ammunition, tear gas, and other equipment to military forces and law enforcement agencies around the world.
+Combined Systems Inc provides less-lethal weapons, including tear gas, and other equipment under its Combined Tactical Systems (CTS) brand to military forces and law enforcement agencies around the world.

 The California police departments that responded to our public records request spent at least $607,157 on CTS and Penn Arms products from 2015 to 2021.
 These products include tear gas canisters, rubber and foam batons, glass breaker projectiles, flashbangs, sting balls, other grenades, bean bags, sponge rounds, and launchers.
 Grenades (including flashbangs and sting balls) were the most frequently purchased products.
 According to our data, LC Action supplied more than 370 of the 408 orders of CTS products.
 Police departments often purchased weapons in bulk; for example, Imperial County ordered 6,000 bean bags in 2018.

 Police often use CTS products for crowd control during protests.
 During protests in the summer of 2020 following the murder of George Floyd by Minneapolis police, police deployed CTS products in over 100 cities across the U.S. More than 115 protestors across the country suffered severe head injuries from steel rubber-coated bullets, bean bags, and other less-lethal weapons, leading to loss of eyesight, skull fractures, and brain damage.
 Protestors are often defenseless against the weapons, as police can launch them upwards of 200 miles per hour.
 In 2014, a range of CTS products was deployed against protestors in Ferguson, Mo.
 Journalists found bean bags, short-range projectiles with chemical agents, tear gas and sting ball canisters, grenade launchers, and flashbangs.
 Though the products are categorized as "less lethal," such weapons were linked to dozens of deaths in a 2016 study.